Repositories

 # Initialize the Corso Repository

-$Env:CORSO_PASSPHRASE = "CHANGE-ME-THIS-IS-INSECURE"
+$Env:CORSO_PASSPHRASE = 'CHANGE-ME-THIS-IS-INSECURE'

-.\corso repo init s3 --bucket corso-test
+.\corso repo init s3 --bucket corso-repo

 # Initialize the Corso Repository